-- Confidential – Any data that would cause some damage to national security if released.
+- Confidential — Any data that would cause some national security damage if released.

-- Secret – Any data that would cause “serious” damage to national security if released.
+- Secret — Any data that would cause “serious” national security damage if released.

-- Top secret – Any data that would cause “exceptionally grave” damage to national security if released.
+- Top secret — Any data that would cause “exceptionally grave” national security damage if released.

 Technically, the US enforces a three-category system.
 However, any information that doesn’t fall into one of the above is considered “public data,” operating as a de facto fourth category.

 Digitalization means sensitive data could end up anywhere.
-Failing to properly manage this reality results in heavily damaging consequences that could sink an organization under legal and financial penalties or client and public reputation.
+Failing to properly manage data sprawl can result in heavily damaging consequences that could subject an organization to legal and financial penalties, client loss, or public reputation damage.

 Some of the frameworks that require or benefit from data classification include:

-- PCI DSS – As mentioned above, this framework relates to credit card and cardholder data (CHD) and applies to every organization that collects, processes, stores, or transmits it.
-The PCI DSS comprises 12 Requirements and an extensive listing of sub-requirements for protecting this data (e.g., card numbers, PINs, cardholder address).
+- PCI DSS — This framework applies to every organization that collects, processes, stores, or transmits credit card and cardholder data (CHD).
+The PCI DSS comprises 12 Requirements and an extensive listing of sub-requirements for protecting data like card numbers, PINs, and cardholder addresses.

-- Notably, some PCI DSS obligations can be outsourced (e.g., with third-party payment gateways), but the outsourcing organization still bears the ultimate compliance responsibility.
+- Some PCI DSS obligations can be outsourced with third-party payment gateways, but the outsourcing organization still bears the ultimate compliance responsibility.

-- HIPAA – The Health Insurance Portability and Accountability Act informs the necessary technical, administrative, and physical safeguards with which organizations in and adjacent to healthcare must secure individuals’ protected health information (PHI).
-Whether or not data is considered PHI depends on the presence of any of these 18 designated “identifiers:”
+- HIPAA — The Health Insurance Portability and Accountability Act (HIPAA) outlines the technical, administrative, and physical safeguards that healthcare and healthcare-adjacent organizations must use to secure protected health information (PHI).
+Whether data is considered PHI depends on the presence of any of these 18 designated “identifiers:”